cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

 `Post` takes the `rateLimit` parameter with a time value.
 This value defaults to seconds, but post-fixing 'm' or 'h' will cause the value to be interpreted in minutes or hours.
-When this parameter is specified for an action, that action will check if the same action has fired within the time window, with the same inspected arguments.
-(Only the first 16 bytes of each inspected argument is used in the matching.
+When this parameter is specified for an action, that action will check if the same action has fired, for the same thread, within the time window, with the same inspected arguments.
+(Only the first 40 bytes of each inspected argument is used in the matching.
 Only supported on kernels v5.3 onwards.)

 For example, you can specify a selector to only generate an event every 5 minutes with adding the following action and its paramater: